 The problem was Chacha Nehru too, saw Nehru as India and India as Nehru.
 Something his daughter inherited to devastating effect.

 It has been less easy for me to drop the mantle of hero worshipping Gandhiji.
-Yes there are stories of him sleeping naked with his nieces.
-Stories I think are exaggerations.
+Yes there are rumors of him sleeping naked with his nieces to prove himself celibate, Stories I think are exaggerations.
 Yes he was a mule of man.
 Obstinate to a fault.
 Like all men like him, including Nelson Mandela, who’s obstinacy destroyed their immediate family.

 Yet it was this obstinacy that that brought the British down to their knees.
 Of course the British were wounded and limping after the war and could no longer hold on to a huge colony like India if it rebelled.
 But Gandhi used yet unknown tools of political warfare to ferment one of the most famous freedom struggles in the world.